Abhinav-cloud482/email_automation_tool/README.md

 Enter the required details and the email will be delivered instantly.

----

 ## 2. Schedule an Email

-Select:
+Select :

 ```
 2. Schedule Email
 ```

-Provide a time in:
+Provide a time in :

 ```
 HH:MM
 ```

-Example:
+Example :

 ```
 18:30